c0w3rt/pressStart/README.md

 # pressStart
 A shell script to automate setting up a fresh install of a debian based system.

-to use the script, run these commands
+to use the script, run this command

-sudo chmod +x ./pressStart.sh
+sudo chmod +x ./pressStart.sh && sudo ./pressStart.sh
-sudo ./pressStart.sh

 this script will update, upgrade and install essential software and also gives you the option to change the wallpaper. software included: